sc0tfree/netbyte/README.md

 ## Why

-When testing proprietary or custom-written services on pentests, I’ve frequently been disappointed with my toolkit's usability to reverse engineer or fuzz these protocols.
+When testing proprietary or custom-written services, I’ve frequently been disappointed with my toolkit's ease of usability to reverse engineer or fuzz these protocols.

-Reverse engineering these protocols has traditionally been done using netcat with wireshark and/or hexdump.
+I have traditionally used Netcat with Wireshark and/or hexdump.
-However, due to truncation issues with using hexdump (i.e.: `nc domain.com 1234 | hexdump -C`) and wireshark’s tedious process, I decided to create Netbyte as quick and easy alternative when opening unknown ports.
+However, due to truncation issues with using hexdump (e.g.: `nc domain.com 1234 | hexdump -C`) and Wireshark’s tedious process, I decided to create Netbyte as quick and easy alternative when opening unknown ports.

-Additionally, I found myself wanting to manually fuzz these services to observe any irregular behavior.
+Additionally, I wanted to be able to send hex back to the server and begin testing edge cases using fuzzing.
-I integrated Python string evaluation capabilities inside the tool in an effort to quickly send large strings in both ASCII as well as hexidecimal.
+To address this, I integrated Python string evaluation capabilities inside of Netbyte, allowing the user to send strings of crafted bytes to the server.

 ## Install